KTTH: Programming

-On weekends, KTTH features shows on health, money, retirement and real estate, which are brokered programming.
+On weekends, KTTH features shows on health, money, retirement and real estate, some of which are brokered programming.
+Weekend syndicated hosts include Brian Kilmeade, Brett Baier and Josh Hammer.
+Most hours begin with an update from Fox News Radio.

 History

+The station was first licensed as KTCL, to the American Radio Telephone Company of Seattle.
+The call letters stood for the slogan "Know The Charmed Land".
+Much of its facilities were obtained through the purchase of equipment previously used by Roy Olmsted's station, KFQX.
+KTCL made its debut broadcast on April 5, 1925.

+In mid-1926 the call letters were changed from KTCL to KOMO, with the owner now listed as American Radio Telephone Co.
+(Birt F. Fisher).
+Late that year the KOMO call letters were transferred to another Seattle station, with the now former KOMO changing to KGFA.
+This was quickly changed back to the original call sign of KTCL.
+In the fall of 1927 the call letters became KXA.

+In 1932, KXA was authorized to move to 760 kHz.
+In 1941, as part of the implementation of the North American Regional Broadcasting Agreement, KXA was shifted to 770 kHz.
+Because of the requirement to protect the nighttime signal of WJZ (later WABC) in New York City, the primary station on these frequencies, during its early history KXA was a daytimer station, and generally required to go off the air at sunset.

 Classical music

-The station signed on in 1925.
-From 1927 to 1986, it used the call sign KXA.
-During the 1960s and 70s, KXA had a classical music format.
+During the 1960s and 1970s, KXA had a classical music format.
 It competed with KING-FM 98.1 and KUOW-FM 94.9, which both aired classical music on the FM dial.

+Oldies and country

 As FM became more popular for listening to classical music, on October 1, 1980, the station changed to an oldies format and was known as "Old Gold 77 KXA".

-Oldies and country

 Following a bankruptcy filing, the station switched from oldies to brokered Christian radio programming in 1983.
 The station's license was transferred to new owners that same year, and on October 8, 1984, a format called "love songs" began, which was essentially a return to oldies.

 In 1986, following a sale to Highsmith Broadcasting, the station flipped to a simulcast of country music station KRPM-FM (now KBKS-FM) and changed its call letters to KRPM.
-In 1991, the station changed call letters to KULL, returning again to oldies.
+In 1991, the station changed call letters to KULL, returning to oldies.
 Country music returned in January 1995, as did the simulcast with KRPM.